lensesio/schema-registry/schema-registry-cli/README.md

   versions    lists all available versions

 Flags:
-  -h, --help         help for schemaregistrycli
+  -h, --help         help for schema-registry-cli
   -e, --url string   schema registry url (default "http://localhost:8081") -v, --verbose      be verbose

-Use "schemaregistrycli [command] --help" for more information about a command.
+Use "schema-registry-cli [command] --help" for more information about a command.
 ```